rouyiTham/EatUp-Project/README.md

 2. master branch is where our main application lies.
 The code is run by Android Studio, which is our main platfrom in developing our app.

-3. ecommerce branch contains the backend logic to run the essential functions of the app.
-The logic is deployed as a web service in which the app interacts with by posting requests and returns response objects in JSON formats.
+3. ecommerce branch contains the API endpoints in the form of urls and logic layer to process the query parameters, interacting with the database and returning objects in JSON format.
+The ecommerce branch is deployed on Google App Engine as a webservice with the bulk of the backend processing handled by server.js and inventory_logic_API.